sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 ],
 ```

+{%raw%}
-This replaces `{{ PROD_API_URL }}` with the deployed API endpoint in all the .js files in your compiled Angular app.
+This replaces `{{ PROD_API_URL }}` with the deployed API endpoint in all the `.js` files in your compiled Angular app.
+{%endraw%}

-That's it, now run below command to deploy.
+{%change%} That's it, now run the deploy command.

 ```bash
 $ npx sst deploy --stage prod
 ```

-This allows us to separate our environments, so when we are working in `dev`, it doesn't break the app for our users.
+The `--stage` option allows us to separate our environments, so when we are working in locally, it doesn't break the app for our users.

 Once deployed, you should see something like this.